yezyilomo/dorm-testing-tool/README.md

 # ORM Doc

-This is simple documentation, illustrating how to use x_orm tool, x_orm API provides the following methods for data manipulations
+This is a simple user documentation, illustrating how to use x_orm tool, x_orm API provides the following methods for data manipulations

 1.configure_db(**data):